microsoft/api-guidelines/graph/GuidelinesGraph.md

 Detailed requirements for versioning and deprecation are described in the [Deprecation guidelines](./deprecation.md).

-## Recommended API patterns
+## Recommended API design patterns

 The guidelines in previous sections are intentionally brief and provide a jump start for Microsoft Graph API developers.
 More detailed design guidance about REST APIs is published at the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/).
 Microsoft Graph-specific patterns are outlined in the following table.

-Recommended API Design patterns:

 | Pattern                                          | Description                                                                |
 |--------------------------------------------------|----------------------------------------------------------------------------|